LakiLiu/Kaggle-Cornell-Birdcall-Silver23/README.md

 📌 **Moving Window**
 - we treat 15s-prediction as a window, then moving it to predict each 5s.
 In total each 5s would be predicted by 11 times, then we take the average for probability.
 The label is then for then decided.

+## Reflection
+- We finally submit 2 **single ResNeSt models**.
+We should have blended more other models to drive more robust performance.
+- Moving window is very effective method, but it is time-consuming.
+Considering the max prediction time of 2 hours, it limits our model development at the same time.
+- In conclusion, this competition gives me more ideas about audio and image processing 🐦